Bangladeshis: Rural society

 Groups of homes in a village are called Paras, and each para has its own name.
 Several paras constitute a mauza, the basic revenue and census survey unit.
 The traditional character of rural villages was changing in the latter half of the 20th century with the addition of brick structures of one or more stories scattered among the more common thatched bamboo huts.

-Although farming has traditionally ranked among the most desirable occupations, villagers in the 1980s began to encourage their children to leave the increasingly overcrowded countryside to seek more secure employment in the towns.
+Although farming has traditionally been ranked among the most desirable occupations, villagers in the 1980s began to encourage their children to leave the increasingly overcrowded countryside to seek more secure employment in the towns.
 Traditional sources of prestige, such as landholding, distinguished lineage, and religious piety were beginning to be replaced by modern education, higher income, and steadier work.
 These changes, however, did not prevent rural poverty from increasing greatly.

 Urban society

 In 2015, 34% of Bangladeshis lived in cities.
 Dhaka is the largest city in Bangladesh and one of the world's most populous megacities.
-Other important cities include Chittagong, Sylhet, Khulna, Rajshahi, Jessore, Barisal, Comilla, Narayanganj and Mymensingh.
-Most urban centers are rural administrative towns.
-Urban centers grew in number and population during the 1980s as a result of an administrative decentralization program that featured the creation of upazilas.
+Other important cities include Chittagong, Sylhet, Khulna, Rajshahi, Bogura, Jessore, Barisal, Comilla, Narayanganj and Mymensingh.
+Most urban centres are rural administrative towns.
+Urban centres grew in number and population during the 1980s as a result of an administrative decentralization program that featured the creation of upazilas.

 Identity

 Bangladesh is noted for cultural pluralism within a Bengali Muslim majority.
-Traditional Bengali secularism has been an important contributor to the nation's society and ethos.
+Secularism has been an important contributor to the nation's society and ethos.
 The Bengali language is a fundamental element of Bangladeshi identity.
 It is a secular language which evolved between the 7th and 10th centuries, with an indigenous alphabet, and unites people of different faiths and regions.
-The Bengali Language Movement sowed the seeds of East Pakistani nationalism, ultimately culminating in the Bangladesh Liberation War in 1971.
+The Bengali language movement sowed the seeds of East Pakistani nationalism, ultimately culminating in the Bangladesh Liberation War in 1971.
 Since independence, the relationship between religion and the state has been controversial.
 Between 1972 and 1975, Bangladesh experienced socialism under a secular parliamentary system.
 Military coups ushered a sixteen-year presidential regime, which restored the free market and promoted moderate Islamism.
 In 1988, Islam was made the state religion.
 In 2010, the Bangladesh Supreme Court reaffirmed the principle of separation of mosque and state in the constitution.
 The government generally respects freedom of religion and ensures protection for minorities.
 Another debate on national identity concerns attitudes towards the Chittagong Hill Tracts.
 A low-level insurgency took place in the region to demand constitutional autonomy against Bengali settlements.
-Despite a peace treaty in 1997, the Bangladeshi government is yet to implement many of its commitments to protect adivasi land rights.
+Despite a peace treaty in 1997, the Bangladeshi government is yet to implement many of its commitments to protect adibashi land rights.
 However, the deletion in 1977 of Bangalee as the nationality term for the country's citizens, in order to be inclusive of non-Bengali minorities, also reflects attempts to build a more cosmopolitan Bangladeshi society.